Marine Biology (BA/BS) Contact Information

 5

-Elective or general education course that also satisfies a multicultural requirement 4
+Elective or core-education course that also satisfies a cultural literacy requirement 4

 Credits 17